EAMT 2026: Bursaries for attendees with disabilities EAMT conference

 The European Association for Machine Translation (EAMT) is an organisation that serves the growing community of people interested in MT and translation tools, including translators, users, developers, and researchers of this increasingly viable technology.

-As part of its commitment to promote research, development and awareness about translation technologies, the EAMT opens a call for a small number of bursaries to support translators and Translation Studies’ students, in attending the 25th Annual Conference of the European Association for Machine Translation (EAMT 2024) conference will be held in Sheffield, United Kingdom, from June 24th to June 27th.
+As part of its commitment to promote research, development and awareness about translation technologies, and to promote inclusivity in our community, the EAMT opens a call for a small number of bursaries to support attendees with disabilities, in attending the 26th Annual Conference of the European Association for Machine Translation (EAMT2026) being held in Tilburg, the Netherlands, from June 15th to June 18th 2026.

 Purpose of the Call